 8. It’s an exhibitor heavy conference, but hearing the speakers can be beneficial too

 With products and expo in its title, it should be clear it’s more about exhibitors than speakers.
 And even spending every day and minute of the conference on the floor, it’s likely impossible to see every exhibitor there.
-Still there are many great speakers there with valuable knowledge of the sustainable and natural worlds.
+Still there are many great panels there with valuable knowledge of the sustainable and natural worlds.
 So if any of the topics pique your interest, it’s worth taking a break from the floor.
 While some sessions require separate registration, many such as the keynotes every days are included in the general badge registration.

 9. Go for seconds with your favorites